 \subsection{$\langle JJJ\rangle$ in the GNY model}

-We use the same method to compute the $1/N$ corrections to the free parameters in $\langle JJJ\rangle$ in the GNY model.\footnote{See the recent work \cite{Erramilli:2022kgp,Mitchell:2024hix} for bootstrap studies of the GNY model.} The effective Lagrangian for the IR fixed point reads
+We use the same method to compute the $1/N$ corrections to the free parameters in $\langle JJJ\rangle$ in the GNY model.\footnote{See the recent works \cite{Erramilli:2022kgp,Mitchell:2024hix} for bootstrap studies of the GNY model.} The effective Lagrangian for the IR fixed point reads

 The propagator of the bare fermion operator is provided in (\ref{prop}).
-The critical scalar $\sigma_0$ has an effective propagator
+The critical scalar $\sigma_0$ has an effective propagator:

-where the parameter $\epsilon$, as in the critical $O(N)$ vector model, is introduced to regularize the divergences in the loop integrals.
+where the parameter $\epsilon$ is introduced to regularize the divergences in the loop integrals, like we have done in the critical $O(N)$ vector model.
 The vertices of the spin-1 conserved current $J^a_\mu$ and stress tensor $T_{\mu\nu}$ have been presented in (\ref{Jopf}) and (\ref{Topf}).
-The normalization of the bare operators $\psi_0^i,~\sigma_0$, the spin-1 conserved current $J^a_\mu$ and the stress tensor $T_{\mu\nu}$ in GNY model have been studied in \cite{Diab:2016spb}.
-An interesting property is that the renormalization factor for the operator $J_\mu^a$ is $Z_J=1+O(1/N^2)$, so the renormalization for the 3-point correlator $\langle JJJ\rangle$ is trivial at the order $O(1/N)$.
+The normalization of the bare operators $\psi_0^i,~\sigma_0$, the spin-1 conserved current $J^a_\mu$, and the stress tensor $T_{\mu\nu}$ in GNY model have been studied in \cite{Diab:2016spb}.
+An interesting property is that the renormalization factor for the operator $J_\mu^a$ is $Z_J=1+O(1/N^2)$; therefore, the renormalization for the 3-point correlator $\langle JJJ\rangle$ is trivial at the order $O(1/N)$.

 We compute the 3-point correlator $\langle J_\mu^a(q)J_\nu^b(p)J_\rho^c(-p-q)\rangle$ in GNY model using the Feynman diagrams to the order $O(1/N)$.
-Actually the Feynman diagrams for this correlator have the same geometry as those in Figure \ref{fig:JJJ1N} for the critical $O(N)$ vector model.
-The reason is that the propagators and vertex defined by the Lagrangian (\ref{LagGNY}) have the same structures as the critical $O(N)$ vector model.
-Differences appear in the vertices of $J^a$, however they only affect the elements in the numerators of the integrands.
+Actually, the Feynman diagrams for this correlator have the same geometry as those in Figure \ref{fig:JJJ1N} for the critical $O(N)$ vector model.
+The reason is that the propagators and vertices defined by the Lagrangian (\ref{LagGNY}) have the same structures as the critical $O(N)$ vector model.
+Differences appear in the vertices of $J^a$; however, they only affect the elements in the numerators of the integrands.